NGF Top 100 Businesses in Golf

 The NGF’s Top 100 Businesses in Golf is a biennial list created to recognize the most influential, successful and innovative companies, organizations and associations in the golf industry.

-Also called the NGF GOLF 100, the initiative is a strategic fit with the NGF’s business model and unique standing as the only trade association that serves every vertical within the golf industry.
+Also called the NGF GOLF 100, the initiative is a strategic fit with the NGF’s unique standing as the only trade association that serves every vertical within the golf industry.

-The NGF GOLF 100 is a list – not a ranking – that is broken down by sectors and provides the opportunity to celebrate the sport’s vitality, size and depth.
-The diverse list of companies and organizations contains not only the well-known brands that golfers see on TV, but celebrates the innovators and influencers throughout various business segments that contribute to golf’s almost $70 billion impact on the economy.
-The inaugural list, which focuses on the U.S. market, highlights those businesses that are of fundamental importance in the game, both to facilities and consumers.
+The NGF GOLF 100 is a list – not a ranking – that is broken down by sectors and celebrates the sport’s vitality, size and depth.
+The diverse list of companies and organizations contains not only the well-known brands that golfers see on TV, but celebrates the innovators and influencers throughout various business segments that contribute to golf’s more than $84 billion impact on the economy.
+The second version of this list, released in 2020, highlights those businesses that are of fundamental importance in the game, both to facilities and consumers, in the U.S.

-While created as an effort to celebrate the success stories within golf, all lists such as this are meant to generate dialogue.
+While created to celebrate the success stories within golf, all lists such as this are meant to generate dialogue.
 The NGF GOLF 100 is no different.
-Some may perceive notable omissions, yet those companies or organizations might have just fallen short in our informed evaluations or instead will be included in next year’s international list that focuses on businesses that are based or chiefly operate outside the United States.
+Other companies or organizations that are based or chiefly operate outside the U.S. can be found on the new "International 25" that serves as a complement to the GOLF 100.

 The equipment industry is the most commercially visible sector in the golf business, with a host of households brands that produce the clubs and balls found in millions of golf bags around the world.
 Many of them also pay big money for endorsement deals with the game’s top professionals, hoping to further enhance their recognition and appeal.

-The equipment category is a $2.6 billion annual market and, beyond clubs and balls, includes club components such as shafts and grips.
+The equipment category for clubs and balls alone is almost a $2.7 billion annual market, but also extends to club components such as shafts and grips.

-There are more than 230 companies with at least two golf facilities under management and 76 percent of those manage less than five facilities.
-Together, these businesses have in excess of 2,130 properties under management, including 10 companies with 40 or more courses in their portfolio.
+There are more than 200 companies with at least two golf facilities under management and 62 percent of those manage five facilities or fewer.
+Together, these businesses have in excess of 2,250 properties under management, including 10 companies with 40 or more courses in their portfolio.

 The apparel & accessories sector in golf is diverse, ranging from companies that sell shoes, socks, polo shirts and outerwear to those that manufacture hats, gloves, sunglasses, golf bags and travel gear.

-There’s little question that looking the part is almost as important to many golfers on the course as actually playing the part.
-As anyone who has attended the annual PGA Merchandise Show can attest, it’s why a seemingly growing host of companies specialize in golf apparel or have a dedicated golf division.
+There’s little question that looking the part is almost as important to many golfers on the course as playing the game.
+As anyone who has attended the annual PGA Merchandise Show can attest, it’s why a host of companies specialize in golf apparel or have a dedicated golf division.

-Even so, some clothing or shoe brands that might be identified as Top 100 worthy in their own right won’t be found in this category as they fall under the umbrella of a bigger parent company in equipment; think names like FootJoy (Acushnet), TravisMathew (Callaway) or Puma (Cobra).
+Even so, some clothing or shoe brands that would be GOLF 100-worthy in their own right won’t be found in this category as they fall under the umbrella of a bigger parent company in equipment; think names like FootJoy (Acushnet), TravisMathew (Callaway) or Puma (Cobra).
 Apparel & accessories still remains one of the biggest sectors, featuring 13 representatives in the NGF GOLF 100.

-There are rangefinders, indoor simulators, shot trackers and advanced launch monitors that pros have taken to traveling with.
-There is software for both club management and event management, including one that will soon be in 2/3 of the golf courses in the United States.
+There are rangefinders, indoor simulators, shot trackers and industry-leading app providers.
+There is software for both club management and event management, including one that's used at almost two-thirds of golf courses in the U.S.

-There is also a group of established media properties that includes the sport’s first 24-hour dedicated television network, a channel that’s evolved over time from a traditional media company into a new media technology platform.
+There is also a group of established media properties that includes the sport’s first 24-hour dedicated television network, as well as a newcomer that's partnered with the PGA TOUR and Tiger Woods as part of an ambitious goal to become the world's leading golf media platform.

-The landscape in golf’s retail market continues to shift and evolve.
+The landscape in golf’s retail market continues has been evolving for much of the past decade.

 The most successful companies in the space have continued to adapt during a time when market consolidation prompted a decline in the overall number of off-course golf retail locations.